“giving thanks to the Father who has qualified us to be partakers of the inheritance of the saints in the light.”

-Gratitude is appreciation for God’s provisions.
+Gratitude is an appreciation for God’s provisions.
 Thanksgiving is a trait of a believer alive to God’s grace.
 Thanksgiving is a process.
 God does not want us to give thanks once and then cease.
-We are to give thanks at all times (I Thes 5:18).
+We are to give thanks at all times (1 Thes 5:18).

 Note that thanksgiving is directed to the Father.
 The Son and the Spirit are mediators.
 Thanksgiving is never directed to them.
-If we know to which department to place our requisition we will receive our answer sooner.
-If we know whom to address we will get an answer sooner.
+If we know which department to place our requisition, we will receive our answer sooner.
+If we know whom to address, we will get an answer sooner.
 We pray to the Father through the Son in the Holy Spirit.